tddschn/alfred-workflow-py3/README.md

 The documentation was generated using [Sphinx][sphinx] and a modified version of the [Alabaster][alabaster] theme by [bitprophet][bitprophet].

-Many of the cooler ideas in Alfred-Workflow were inspired by [Alfred2-Ruby-Template][ruby-template] by Zhaocai.
+Many of the cooler ideas in alfred-workflow-tddschn were inspired by [Alfred2-Ruby-Template][ruby-template] by Zhaocai.

 The Keychain parser was based on [Python-Keyring][python-keyring] by Jason R. Coombs.